microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/tokens/includes/5-setup-project.md

-# Write a token contract using OpenZeppelin contracts
+# Setup a new project and integrate OpenZeppelin

 And now let’s look at how to incorporate an ERC20 token in our contracts.